[Stats Roundup Post]

 - …plus so much more!

-The fact is that marketing automation is here to stay!
-MarketsandMarkets forecasts the global marketing automation software market to grow from $3.65 billion in 2014 to $5.5 billion in 2019!
+The fact is that automation is here to stay!
+MarketsandMarkets forecasts the global automation software market to grow from $3.65 billion in 2014 to $5.5 billion in 2019!

-In order to help you better understand marketing automation, and how it can benefit your business, I’ve pulled together a list of ten noteworthy statistics on marketing automation.
+In order to help you better understand automation, and how it can benefit your business, I’ve pulled together a list of ten noteworthy statistics.

 10 Noteworthy Statistics on Marketing Automation